nathan-osman/rust-sunrise/README.md

 This crate provides a function for calculating sunrise and sunset times using [this method](https://en.wikipedia.org/wiki/Sunrise_equation#Complete_calculation_on_Earth).

+You can enable the **no-std feature** if you need it to work in such a context, it will rely on `libm` instead.

 ### Usage

 In order to perform the calculation, you'll need to provide the following: